alimustafa0/TranscribeIt-AI-Powered-Speech-to-Text-with-Entity-Recognition/README.md

 # TranscribeIt - AI-Powered Speech-to-Text with Entity Recognition

-TranscribeIt is an open-source project that simplifies the process of converting spoken language into text while offering advanced features for enhancing the user experience.
-With TranscribeIt, you can effortlessly register or log in, upload audio and video files in various formats (such as .wav, .mp3, and .mp4), and receive highly accurate transcriptions in real-time using the cutting-edge OpenAI Whisper model.
+TranscribeIt is an open-source project built using Django, HTML, CSS, and JavaScript.
+It simplifies the process of converting spoken language into text while offering advanced features for enhancing the user experience.
+With TranscribeIt, you can effortlessly register or log in, upload audio and video files in various formats (such as .wav, .mp3, and .mp4), and receive highly accurate transcriptions using the cutting-edge OpenAI Whisper model.

 ## Key Features